5 Desk Stretches You Can Do Right Now to Relieve Lower Back Pain

 5. Figure-Four Stretch

 While seated, cross your right ankle over your left knee.
-Gently press your right knee down and lean slightly forward.
+Gently press your right knee down and lean forward slightly.
 Hold for 30 seconds per side.
-This targets your piriformis โ€” a deep glute muscle that, when tight, can mimic or cause sciatica symptoms.
+This targets the piriformis muscle — a deep glute muscle that runs close to your sciatic nerve.
+When it’s tight from sitting, it can create symptoms that feel exactly like sciatica.

-Make It a Habit
+Make It a Routine

 Set a timer for every 90 minutes.
-Run through all five stretches โ€” it takes less than 5 minutes.
-Your back will feel noticeably better by the end of the first week.
+Run through all five stretches — the whole routine takes less than 5 minutes.
+I’ve been doing this for three years now, and my back feels noticeably better by the end of the first week whenever I restart the routine after getting lazy about it.
+The key is the timing.
+Every 90 minutes prevents the muscles from getting locked into that shortened position.

 Watch: Best Desk Stretches for Office Workers